 I’ve never won a giveaway – do people really win?

 They really do!
 Here’s some of our happy winners with their prizes.
 We use Rafflecopter for our giveaways which records every entry and picks the winner using a random number generator so there’s no way for us to cheat and choose our own winner.
-That also means it’s no use appealing to our sympathies in the comments as we don’t do the picking, and Rafflecopter has no heart!

 If you haven’t won yet, here’s a few tips: